sjkdev/react-webpack-starter/README.md

 # React Babel Webpack Starter

-> Starter with nav and routing set up -> react-router-dom, react-bootstrap
+> Starter with nav and routing set up

+> uses -> webpack, react-router-dom, react-bootstrap, sass, babel helmet, react-snap

 > Use when Nextjs, Gatsby or CRA seem too opinionated or bloated, feel free to swap out react-bootstrap for tailwind or whatever you like